Peg Leg Porker

 Seasoning: Unsure

 Description: Really good smoke flavor coming through the chicken, but that’s where the positives end.
-Chicken was slightly over cooked with minimal exterior seasoning.
+The chicken was slightly overcooked with minimal exterior seasoning.
 That said, one of the more flavorful chicken pieces in Colorado, but still nothing over the top.
 Smoke tasted like hickory

 Sauces – Needs review